boomcamp/WP-addressbook-plugin/README.md

 ```
 # Database

-* The plugins connection should be a new instance object connection
+* The plugins connection should be a new instance object of connection class

 * Course table = id , name